Biscotti al Pistacchio Recipe

-Charming little bite-sized, powder-coated pistachio biscotti cookies inspired by a visit to Mona Talbott's kitchen and the Rome Sustainable Food Project at the American Academy in Rome.
+Charming bite-sized, powder-coated Sicilian pistachio cookies, biscotti al pistacchio, inspired by a visit to Mona Talbott's kitchen and the Rome Sustainable Food Project at the American Academy in Rome.

-I'm not quite sure where to begin today's post.
-Maybe it's best to start at the end?
-Let's try.
-By 11:30 on one of my last mornings in Rome I found myself walking down the Janiculum hill toward the Trastevere section of the city below.
+My discovery of these perfect little pistachio cookies happened in a roundabout way.
+It was 11:30 a.m. on one of my last mornings in Rome.
+I found myself walking down the Janiculum Hill toward the Trastevere section of the city below.
 The view is expansive, and I would stop now and then to pick out buildings and landmarks, or take the occasional snapshot.
 My bag was heavy, and a glance inside revealed a just-picked pomegranate, two books and a kraft-paper bag filled with a toasty pepita and amaranth-flecked granola.
 I spent the morning visiting Mona Talbott at the American Academy in Rome, and I'm sure it is no surprise to those of you who know Mona or her work - it was one of the most inspiring mornings I've had in a long time.
+And it introduced me to this special little cookie.

-But, back to the academy.
-There are some really cool things going on there.
+There are some inspiring things going on at the Academy.
 One of which is the Rome Sustainable Food Project.
-You can read about it in depth here, and here, and here.
-In a nutshell, it's one of the few places I've encountered where institutional dining is not only worth celebrating, but potentially worth emulating as well.
+You can read about it in more depth here and here.
+In a nutshell, it's one of the few places I've encountered where institutional dining is not only worth celebrating, but worth emulating as well.
 Alice Waters and Mona Talbott have been successful in working within the academy to create a meaningful food culture meant to nourish and support individual well-being, scholarship, and conviviality.
-Amen.
-Maybe some of you will feel compelled to argue a counterpoint here, but my experience has been that institutional dining has much need for improvement.
-Inspiration is much needed, and it was great to encounter it so far from home.
+My experience has been that institutional dining has much need for improvement.
+Inspiration is much needed, and it was great to encounter a fresh point of view far from home.

-Actually, another inspiring example of food being integrated into the fabric of an institution is at the Oxbow School in Napa, California.
-Here's a post I did in 2005 about their school lunch (under chef Tracy Bates).
-There's still no place I'd rather have lunch in Napa, alongside the kids, overlooking the river.
+Actually!
+Come to think of it, another inspiring example of food being integrated into the fabric of an institution is at the Oxbow School in Napa, California.
+Their school lunch, under chef Tracy Bates, sets the bar.
+There's still no place I'd rather have lunch in Napa — alongside the kids, overlooking the river.
 And I don't think it's any coincidence that Mona and Tracy are friends, or that both of them are Chez Panisse alumni.

 Related links:

-- Mona was featured in Coco: 10 World-Leading Masters Choose 100 Contemporary Chefs, I featured her Pounded Walnut Strozzapreti recipe here.
+• Mona was featured in Coco: 10 World-Leading Masters Choose 100 Contemporary Chefs

 101 Cookbooks Membership